If there’s anyone at VCU that truly understands just how far the Rams have come, it’s Jeff Cupps.

-Cupps also serves as the program administrator for the Rams’ men’s soccer program.
+Cupps also serves as the program administrator for the Rams’ men’s and women's soccer programs.
 He served on the NCAA Division I Men’s Soccer Committee from 2000-04, acting as chair the final year.

 Cupps has also been tournament manager for a variety of NCAA championship events hosted by VCU over the years, including the Women’s Basketball Final Four in 1994, and the Men's NCAA Tournament First and Second Rounds in 1990 and 1996.